awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 The end goal of "impacting a peer" didn't happen in any substantial way.
 So I'm not going to try to reach out to experts anymore, because the already know everything there is to know about software (apparently).

-Outside of the persona I place in marketing slicks, I honestly just feel that I'm just a practitioner of software, sharing the experiences I have.
+Outside of the persona I place in marketing slicks, I honestly feel that I'm just a practitioner of software, sharing the experiences I have.
 I no longer have an interest in debating with, or reaching out to, those who feel they've got it all figured out.

 ##Music (guitar)